MicrosoftDocs/sql-docs/docs/reporting-services/lesson-5-formatting-a-report-reporting-services.md

 ---
 # Lesson 5: Format a report (Reporting Services)

-Now that you've added a data region and some fields to the Sales Orders report, you can format the date and currency fields and the column headers.
+Now that you have a data region and some fields to the Sales Orders report, you can format the date and currency fields and the column headers.

 ## <a name="bkmk_format_date"></a>Format the date